Manage Intelligent Capture

 However, there are some upgrade paths for Catalyst Center that can cause the port number from being properly set.

-Solution: To resolve this issue, do the following:
+Solution: To resolve this issue:

 1. Check that the Catalyst 9800 Series Wireless Controller or wireless controller has the Intelligent Capture server port number is set to 32626.